PeterMosmans/security-scripts/README.md

 analyze_hosts version 1.6.0 - scans one or more hosts for security misconfigurations

-Please note that this is NOT a stealthy scan tool: By default, a TCP and UDP portscan will be launched, using some of nmap's interrogation scripts.

-Copyright (C) 2015-2020  Peter Mosmans [Go Forward] This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 positional arguments:
   target                [TARGET] can be a single (IP) address, an IP range, or
                         multiple comma-separated addressess